Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Remarks on the sampling model

-where $q(r) \neq p(r)$ and $q(s|x, r) \neq p(s|x, r)$ to reflect the fact that the ``sampling fractions'' for randomized trial participants and non-randomized individuals sampled from the target population are not equal to the corresponding population proportions, but instead depend on the complex processes of randomized trial design and conduct.
+Here, $q(r) \neq p(r)$ and $q(s|x, r) \neq p(s|x, r)$ to reflect the fact that the sampling fractions for participants in the trials and members of the target population are not equal to the super-population probabilities under the population sampling model, but instead depend on the complex processes of randomized trial design and conduct (i.e., the biased sampling model).
 For the same reason, $ q(x|r) \neq p(x|r) $, because in general we do not expect $ q(x|r=1) = p(x|r=1) $; the distribution of $X$ in the collection of trials depends on the sampling from the different population underlying each trial.
 Nevertheless, we expect $p(x|r = 0) = q(x|r = 0) $ because we take a simple random sample from the target population under the biased sampling model.
 In contrast, the terms $p(a|x,s)$ and $p(y|a,x,r)$ are the same in both densities, reflecting the property of stratified (by $S$) random sampling of the population underlying each trial or the target population, and the independence condition in \eqref{eq:independencies4}.

 The functional $\psi(a)$ in Theorems \ref{thm:identification_collection} and \ref{thm:identification_collection_weakerpos} only depends on components of $p(r,x,s,a,y)$ that are also identifiable under the distribution $q(r,s,x,a,y)$ induced by the biased sampling.
 Specifically, using the representation in (\ref{eq:identification_collection_g}), $\psi(a)$ depends on $p(y|r=1,x,a)$, and $p(x|r = 0) = p(x|s = 0)$, both of which are identifiable under the biased sampling model.